-The Biological Nursing position was a game changer for me and I hope it will be for you too!
+The Biological Nursing position was a game-changer for me and I hope it will be for you too!
 If you are expecting or have a newborn at home, give this position a try.
-Not only will it save your back, but there a ton of evidence to say that baby is actually in a really great position to maximize their feeding and minimize the discomfort you may feel!
+Not only will it save your back, but there is a ton of evidence that says it’s actually a really great position to maximize feeding!
+It will also minimize the discomfort you may feel!

-(PS- and because I’m all about making life easier for you, you don’t even have to get out of bed to try this one!)
+(PS- you don’t even have to get out of bed to try this one!)

 Want more info on Laid-Back Breastfeeding?
 Check out this La Leche League article!
 And if you caught that little snippet at the end, one of the KEYS to breastfeeding in the early days is Skin-To-Skin contact – Read more about The Benefits of Skin-To-Skin!

 Tell me in the comments below: Have you tried this position?
 Will you?

 Hey there, and welcome to another episode of Your Empowered Birth.
 My name is Lara Proud.
 I’m a Registered Nurse, and I am here to talk to you about a trick that is going to help you with breastfeeding postpartum.

 Breastfeeding can be one of the trickiest things about postpartum.

 It’s one of the things that you hear about all of the time, either from friends and family members who’ve experienced difficulties (or who have gone through it themselves) and want to come out on the other side feeling a little more confident.
 One of the tricks that I’m going to show you this week is backed by evidence.
 It’s called laid-back nursing.